Skip to main content

 In wheels and tires integrations categories are imported automatically once you enter your API credentials.

-To import categories from your auto integration, follow these steps:
+To import categories from your auto integration:

 1. Go to CatalogCatalog Import.